 A fata morgana is an optical illusion caused by atmospheric conditions.
 These complex superior mirages appear on the horizon.
-They can be seen either on the sea or land and at different altitudes with some being observed from aeroplanes.
-These mirages can take all forms, mountains or towns on the sea, to ships that fly in the air.
+They can be seen either on the sea or land and at different altitudes with some being observed from airplanes.
+These mirages can take all forms, from mountains or towns on the sea to ships that fly in the air.

 Underwater Statues Around the World.